A view of Minneapolis, Minnesota from a nearby bridge.

 Minnesota is struggling in many different industries that point back to student loans.
 Additional legislation would assist veterinarians who establish practices in Greater Minnesota.
 It would offer loan forgiveness of up to $15,000 in veterinarian student loans.
 It also requires vets to treat livestock at least half of the time, as well as remain in the Greater Minnesota area for a minimum of five years.
 The area currently has a shortage of livestock veterinarians, and like other borrowers, vet graduates are having difficulty paying back their loans.

-While Minnesota’s situation is unique in a sense, it all stems from a common problem.
+While Minnesota’s situation is unique in a sense, it all stems from a common problem: student loan debt.
 A problem that affects the northern state a little more acutely than the rest of the United States.
 Minnesota currently has the fourth highest average student loan debt per graduate in the country with the average graduate borrower owing $21,744 according to the Student Loan Report; additionally, Minnesota’s default rate is 8.83 percent, tenth in the country.

 The burden of that debt affects both borrowers and the state’s overall economy.
 Why?
 Many recent graduates decide against settling down in the region due to the lack of high-paying jobs.
 On top of this, those that are in the area cannot afford to spend money that will keep the economy healthy such as buying a house or car.
 At any rate, all of these problems are in the minds of politicians, driving action in Minnesota to a degree.